uframer/Devguide/advanced-drivers.md

 Legacy drivers for NuttX are based on the [Device](https://github.com/PX4/Firmware/tree/master/src/drivers/device) framework and will be ported to DriverFramework.
 </aside>

-## Core Architecture
+## 核心架构

-PX4 is a [reactive system](concept-architecture.md) and uses pub/sub to transport messages.
+PX4是一个[反应式系统](concept-architecture.md) and uses pub/sub to transport messages.
 File handles are not required or used for the core operation of the system.
 Two main APIs are used:

   * The publish / subscribe system which has a file, network or shared memory backend depending on the system PX4 runs on
   * The global device registry, which allows to enumerate devices and get/set their configuration.
 This can be as simple as a linked list or map to the file system.

-## Bringing up a new Platform
+## 移植到一个新平台

 ### NuttX